QUEEN OF THE DESERT

-The most compelling side trip is that to Uluru (Ayers Rock) and Kata Tjuta (the Olgas), a 275-mile, bumpy road trip west.
-I opt for the short bus excursion to Alice Springs Desert Park, where I learn all about Australia’s vast array of toothy and tentacled inhabitants.
+The most compelling side trip is that to Uluru (Ayers Rock) and Kata Tjuta (the Olgas), a 275-mile, bumpy road trip west but as I'm short of time, I opt for the short bus excursion to Alice Springs Desert Park, where I learn all about Australia’s vast array of toothy and tentacled inhabitants.

 As the train continues south of Alice Springs, landmarks are few and far between.
 There are glimpses of the Flinders Ranges, the Southern Territory’s largest mountain range, before the line veers off past Coober Pedy, home to 50 per cent of the world’s opal production and the film location for Mad Max.
 It's a region so hot that most residents live underground in the cool air of refurbished mines.